chau0/BlogTubeAI/README.md

 ## 📋 Overview

 BlogTubeAI is an intelligent tool that converts YouTube video content into well-structured blog posts using advanced AI language models.
-It automatically extracts video transcripts, processes them through your choice of AI providers, and generates engaging, publication-ready blog content.
+It features both a powerful **CLI application** and a modern **web interface** with real-time progress tracking.

 ### 🎯 Perfect For